10 tips for organising your export of grains, pulses and oilseeds to Europe

 - Container Handbook provides cargo loss prevention information from German marine insurers.

-- Food and Agriculture Organization of the United Nations (FAO) has published a list of product standards that you can use as guidance when exporting a number of grains, pulses and oilseeds.
+- Food and Agriculture Organization of the United Nations (FAO) has published a list of product standards in the Codex Alimentarius that you can use as guidance when exporting a number of grains, pulses and oilseeds.

 - Enquire in your home country if there are trade support organisations that offer training or practical advice about your export.